Table of Contents

 Hard Drive Showing Unknown, Not Initialized

 - The disk is brand new.
-You need to initialize the disk in order to partition it.
-Afterward, you need to format the partition in order to make it ready for data storage.
+You need to initialize the disk to partition it.
+Afterward, you must format the partition to prepare it for data storage.

 - The disk has been used for a period of time and suddenly becomes "Not Initialized".